kiarastempel/explaining-echo-prototypes/README.md

-In order to apply the method using a dataset which consists of echocardiograms with corresponding known ESV/EDV frame positions, volumes, and possibly segmentations of the left ventricle in the form of coordinate pairs, the following steps have to be executed:
+In order to apply the method using a dataset which consists of echocardiograms with corresponding known ESV/EDV frame positions, volumes, and possibly segmentations of the left ventricle of the heart in the form of coordinate pairs, the following steps have to be executed:

 ## Preprocessing: Extraction of Still Images